Milk Tea App

 User Journey

 Anya craved something sweet while studying.
 Hence, she traveled to the nearest milk tea cafe.
-Once she had arrived to order, she felt overwhelmed by the selection of milk tea flavors and customizations, which made her take a while to decide on an order.
+Once Anya arrived to order, she felt overwhelmed by the selection of milk tea flavors and customizations, which made it take her a while to decide on an order.
 Moreover, she felt pressured when more customers were arriving.

 Goals